adobe/reactor-developer-docs/README.md

 ## Contributing

 The documentation site is built using [Jekyll](https://jekyllrb.com), a static website generator.
-While Many documentation changes can be simple and using a markdown editor is sufficient to review changes.
-Sometimes it's easier to see how things look after having been rendered.
+While many documentation changes can be simple and using a markdown editor is sufficient to review changes, sometimes it's easier to see how things look after being rendered.
 This can be achieved in one of two ways, devloping locally, or developing using a Docker container.

-Fork and clone the reactor-developer-docs repository.
+Fork and clone this reactor-developer-docs repository.
 After making and previewing changes, create a commit, and open a Pull Request.